maciejjerzyantosiak/ReplyExercise/README.md

   1. key: **defaultBrowser** to: **remote**
   2. key: **seleniumServerUrl** to: **valid selenium server url**

-## Github actions are configured, so build and tests are executed on every push.
+## Github actions are configured.
+Build and tests are executed on every push.
 Link to builds: https://github.com/maciejjerzyantosiak/ReplyExercise/actions
 ### HTML report from test run is stored as an artifact.